 Delta Petroleum has quite possibly the best display of Christmas decor on the island.
 I was personally devastated that the powers that be chose not to display their coup de grâce from last Christmas, the 7ft tall inflatable snowman holding a shotgun.
 While the snowman came as no surprise, I was both confused and entertained to find that a rifle was also considered an appropriate Christmas accessory here.
 Frosty the Snowman was one of my favourite Christmas carols as a child, but I only remember mention of a button nose and two eyes made out of coal in the song.
 I certainly don’t recall Frosty having a staunch belief in the right to bear arms.
 I was clearly missing out.
-Fingers crossed that Frosty and his jolly rifle will make an appearance for Christmas 2014!
+Fingers crossed that Frosty and his jolly rifle will make an appearance for a future island Christmas!

 2) The Ho-Ho-Horrible Santa